vtex/shoreline/components/tooltip/README.md

 You can use reakit full features (except the 'as' prop) and theme-ui's sx.
 It renders a tooltip element by default.

 > This is a styled base component, so any system can theme it.
-You may configure your `components.tooltip` property of the theme object (check the [theming](#-theming) section).
+To customize this component, you just need to add the `tooltip` variant in your theme (check the [theming](#-theming) section).

 ## Install